Skip to main content

 6 mentions Positive Neutral Negative

-Players find the grinding aspect of the game to be tedious and repetitive, particularly when managing resources and assigning jobs like farming and battling.
+Players find the grinding aspect of the game to be tedious and repetitive, particularly when it comes to managing resources and characters for tasks like farming and battling.
 The tower defense mechanics are described as barebones, and the storytelling, delivered through pop-up text, adds to the overall sense of monotony, prompting players to rush through it.

 • “It's way more difficult and tedious.”